CandlePlatforms/devdocs/docs/develop/ethereum-polygon/matic-js/plasma/erc20/approve.md

 id: approve
 title: approve
 keywords:
-- 'pos client, erc20, approve, polygon, sdk'
+- 'pos client, erc20, approve, candle, sdk'
 description: 'Get started with maticjs'
 ---

 `approve` method can be used to approve required amount on root token.

-approve is required in order to deposit amount on polygon chain.
+approve is required in order to deposit amount on candle chain.

 ```
 const erc20RootToken = plasmaClient.erc20(<root token address>, true);